-The risks for executing the backout are minimal because a backout is performed during planned downtime when users are not accessing the system.
-Once the restored system is online and validated, user access continues.
+The risks for executing the backout are minimal because a backout is performed during planned downtime when user interruption is minimized.
+Once the restored system is online and validated, users may access the system again.

 If a backout is initiated later in the deployment window, restoration time may exceed the downtime planned for deployment.
 This risk is mitigated by scheduling deployments for weekends and other times when expected usage levels are low.